Kinesiology & Recreation - Recreation Administration

 Recreation Administration offers top-notch learning facilities and small class sizes that encourage interaction and discussion.
 Faculty members are dedicated to supporting students and provide learning opportunities that connect students to real-world professional issues.

 A student applying to a master's program must:

 - have earned a four-year bachelor's degree or its equivalent from a college or university that is accredited by the appropriate regional accrediting association, or do so within one academic year

 - present official transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
 Transcripts can be emailed from the university to Admissions@IllinoisState.edu or mailed in a sealed envelope to: Office of Admissions, 201 Hovey Hall, Campus Box 2200, Normal, IL 61790-2200

 International students can learn more about specific application requirements by visiting the Office of Admissions.

 Additional Program Admission Requirements

-- submit a current resume, outlining your education and work history (2-page maximum)
+Submit a current resume that outlines your education and work history (2-page maximum).

-- Briefly indicate at the end your statement whether you are pursuing any Graduate Assistantship positions at Illinois State.
+At the end of your statement, briefly indicate whether you are pursing any graduate assistantship positions at Illinois State.